 Customer behavior can be unpredictable, as we are going to automate checkout for dozens of people that check and buy thousands of products at the same time.
 This imposes a number of challenges for computer vision:

 As the customer enters the store, the system should be able to continuously track them along shopping routes.
 We need to know that it’s the same person who took this or that item in different parts of the store.
 In a crowded store, continuous tracking might be difficult.
 As long as it’s not allowed to use face recognition, the model should recognize people by their appearance.
 So what will happen if somebody takes off his coat, or carries a child on shoulders?

 To enable continuous tracking, we’ll need to provide 100% coverage for cameras to detect people passing from zone to zone.
 Placing cameras at different angles, we also need sensors to communicate their precise location, so we can use this data to track objects more accurately.

 Then, we have to remember there are also products, right?
 And customers’ shopping process is not linear.
 They move items, smell them, put them back, and go to another shelf.
 Especially when there are multiple people at one shelf, it becomes difficult for a model to recognize who took what, and if they actually took the product to buy.

-Amazon, for example, solved this problem by implementing human pose estimation and human activity analysis.
+Amazon, for example, by implementing human pose estimation and human activity analysis.
 Basically, that’s another layer of artificial intelligence coupled with computer vision.
 What it does is it measures the position and movement of a person, to predict what he or she grabs, and if the product was taken to be purchased.